bernhardAxonIvy/doc/source/designer-guide/how-to/extensions.rst

 :public-api:`IBpmnProcessElementUi </ch/ivyteam/ivy/designer/process/ui/info/IBpmnProcessElementUi.html>`
-  This extension point allows you to define a visual representation of your custom process element in the Axon Ivy Designer.
+  This extension point allows you to define a visual representation of your custom process element in the |ivy-designer|.
 By adding custom tabs to the Inscription mask you can also make your process element configurable.
 The configuration can be stored in a `String`.
   The name must be specified and match the name defined in your IBpmnProcessElement implementation.
 It is recommended to add an icon.